nahiyan/cryptanalysis/README.md

 ```

 The operations of the above pipeline are as follows:
-- Encode a 43-step MD4 with all-one target hash and Dobbertin's constraints
+- Encode a 43-step MD4 using Transalg with all-one target hash and including the Dobbertin's constraints
 - Simplify the instance with CaDiCaL till 100 conflicts
 - Cube till reaching cubesets of 10M cubes while only keeping cubesets of at least 500 refuted leaves
 - Select 100 cubes from each cubeset in random order with a seed of 1 (you can exclude the quantity to select all the cubes)